wdcraft01/Prove-It/CONTRIBUTING.md

 ## General Workflow

+If you just want to ask a question, don't open an issue.
+Instead consider …

-For reporting bugs, suggesting modifications, etc., you can create an issue on the project's GitHub site or directly email Wayne Witzel at wwitzel@sandia.gov.
+For reporting bugs, suggesting modifications, <i>etc.</i>, you can open an issue on the project's GitHub site or directly email Wayne Witzel at wwitzel@sandia.gov.

 For contributions in the form of python code and/or python-based Jupyter